Oakland Ballpark: Peralta site (2017)

-Current plan (2018–present)

-Ballpark at Howard Terminal proposal
+Ballpark at Howard Terminal proposal (2018–2023)

 In November 2018, a plan for a "jewel box" design for the stadium at Howard Terminal met with a "tepid welcome," with the next version in February 2019 showing a "smoother and more circular stadium."
 At the time, the A's still had not acquired Howard Terminal.

-The A's proposed plan is to build a privately financed, 34,000-seat ballpark at Howard Terminal, including fixed seats and general admission experience areas.
-The ballpark will feature an elevated park that wraps and frames the bowl, coming down to meet the waterfront and a promenade called Athletics Way.
-The proposed ballpark is intended to create a new waterfront district with a mixture of real estate, including affordable housing, offices, restaurants, retail, small business space, parks, and public gathering spaces.
+The A's proposed plan was to build a privately financed, 34,000-seat ballpark at Howard Terminal, including fixed seats and general admission experience areas.
+The ballpark was to feature an elevated park that wraps and frames the bowl, coming down to meet the waterfront and a promenade called Athletics Way.
+The proposed ballpark was intended to create a new waterfront district with a mixture of real estate, including affordable housing, offices, restaurants, retail, small business space, parks, and public gathering spaces.
 Bjarke Ingels Group (BIG) was hired as the lead designer in developing plans for both the stadium and the surrounding development around the new ballpark.
 It was BIG's first Major League Baseball stadium commission.
 A revised design by BIG came out in February 2019, retaining its rooftop park with community access and developing "3.3 million square feet of housing, 1.5 million square feet of commercial and office space, a hotel and a performance center in the area surrounding the stadium."

 Located near Downtown Oakland, the Charles P. Howard Terminal is west of Jack London Square and is adjacent to railroad tracks and large industrial facilities.
 The 55 acre waterfront property is currently owned by the Port of Oakland.
 Howard Terminal has not been used by a cargo vessel since 2013.
-On April 26, 2018, the Port of Oakland commissioners voted 6-0 unanimously to enter in to a one-year agreement to negotiate exclusively with the Oakland A's.
-This agreement allows the A's to pay the Port $100,000 to study economic feasibility and environmental, transportation and accessibility issues.
+On April 26, 2018, the Port of Oakland commissioners voted 6–0 unanimously to enter in to a one-year agreement to negotiate exclusively with the Oakland A's.
+This agreement allowed the A's to pay the Port $100,000 to study economic feasibility and environmental, transportation and accessibility issues.
 A similar agreement with the A's regarding the Coliseum site was also agreed upon with the city on May 16, 2017.